-Following the introduction of the Modern Slavery Act 2015, the Group has adopted a statement, to be reviewed annually, regarding the procedures in place to limit the risk of slavery or human trafficking events occurring within its business and supply chain.
-This statement sets out Wynnstay's current approach to understanding the potential risks of such abuses, and the steps in place and to be implemented, to prevent modern slavery or human trafficking events occurring within its own business and associated supply chains.
-This statement relates to intentions and actions taken during the financial year, and the future development of procedures for identifying risks and preventing abuses.
+This statement therefore sets out Wynnstay's current approach to understanding the potential risks of such abuses, and the steps in place and to be implemented, to prevent modern slavery or human trafficking events occurring within its own business and associated supply chains.
+This statement relates to intentions and actions taken during the financial year, and to the future development of procedures for identifying risks and preventing abuses.

-The Wynnstay Board has committed to preventing modern slavery and human trafficking acts within its corporate activities, and to ensure that its national and international supply chains are free from such abuses.
-Where possible the organisation prefers to build longstanding relationships with our suppliers, where through a strengthening of trading commitments, we can make clear our expectations of business behaviour.
-During the year, a review of primary trading partners has been commenced with a view to identifying relationships where a risk may exist.
-This categorisation approach is intended to allow the Company to prioritise its limited resources initially to any areas of perceived highest threat.
-Engagement with these suppliers is then planned to ensure that an agreed procurement policy, expressing ethical and supplier codes of conduct, is implemented in addition to any usual commercial contract terms.
-This process is intended to be rolled out to appropriate supply relationships during 2017.
+The Wynnstay Board has committed to preventing modern slavery and human trafficking acts from its corporate activities, and to ensure that its national and international supply chains are free from such abuses.
+Where possible the organisation prefers to build long standing relationships with our suppliers, where through a strengthening of trading commitments, we can make clear our expectations of business behaviour.
+During the year, an initial review of primary trading partners was completed with a view to identifying relationships where a risk may exist.
+A categorisation approach was taken, to allow the Company to prioritise its limited resources initially to any areas of perceived highest threat.
+Following this initial review, engagement with a number of suppliers commenced to obtain an understanding of their processes with a view to ensuring that agreed procurement policies included appropriate ethical and supplier codes of conduct.
+Standard trading conditions have been amended for all new relationships to incorporate appropriate confirmations on these same matters, with a view to normalising the consideration of modern slavery and human trafficking risks in the usual commercial contract terms for our business.